-Bespoke therapies for cognitive defects
+Bespoke brain injury rehabilitation therapies for cognitive defects

-We use a BioPsychoSocial approach focusing on medical and psychological treatment, environmental management, behavioural and cognitive rehabilitation and vocational opportunities.
+On Rose ward we use a BioPsychoSocial approach focusing on medical and psychological treatment, environmental management, behavioural and cognitive rehabilitation and vocational opportunities.

-Our MDT construct programmes of enablement that allow progress through our pathways to a place of least restriction, and utilise a full range of psychological and occupational therapy programmes which:
+On Rose ward, our MDT construct programmes of enablement that allow progress through our pathways to a place of least restriction, and utilise a full range of psychological and occupational therapy programmes which:

 Across our 140-acre campus patients also have access to;

-Our Rose Discharge Co-ordinators begin discharge planning from the point of admission.
+Our Rose ward Discharge Co-ordinators begin discharge planning from the point of admission.
 Working with our clinical and social work teams they formulate plans and liaise with appropriate case managers to support a smooth transition.